 If you require Safeguarding Adults Training, please contact LB Redbridge Learning & Development Service.

-You can contact the Safeguarding Adult Board (SAB) via RSAB@redbridge.gov.uk or view the Annual Report 2015 – 2016 and Strategic Plan 2015 – 2018.
-Further information can be found on the SAB page on MyRedbridge.
+You can contact the Safeguarding Adult Board (SAB) via RSAB@redbridge.gov.uk.
+For more information on the Board, see the Annual Report 2016 – 2017 , Strategic Plan 2015 – 2018 or view the SAB page on MyRedbridge.

-When working with vulnerable adults, consideration needs to be given to any children or young people in the family or household who may be at additional risk due to parental capacity etc. The LSCB and SAB have a Joint Working Protocol which sets out the principals for safeguarding children and young people being the business of all professionals that work with families in general.
+When working with adults at risk of harm, consideration needs to be given to any children or young people in the family or household who may be at additional risk due to parental capacity etc. The LSCB and SAB have a Joint Working Protocol which sets out the principals for safeguarding children and young people being the business of all professionals that work with families in general.